Observation of $B_c^+ \to D h^+ h^-$ decays

 This letter describes searches for the decays $\BcDKPi$, $\BcDstKPi$ and $\BcDsKK$, which proceed via processes such as those depicted in Fig.~\ref{fig:feynman}.
 These three-body $\Bc$ decays are expected to exhibit a rich dynamic structure with multiple intermediate resonances.
 Amplitude analyses of multibody decays, with their rich interference patterns and sensitivity to phases, provide unique insights into resonance properties, polarization fractions, and \CP\ violation.
 The measurements described here are based on $pp$ collision data collected by the \lhcb experiment at center-of-mass energies of 7, 8, and 13\tev, corresponding to a total integrated luminosity of about $9\invfb$.

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002,Aaij:2014zzy,LHCbOuterTrackerGroup:2013epe,Alves:2012ey} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, designed for the study of particles containing $b$ or $c$ quarks.
 The detector elements that are particularly relevant to this analysis are: a silicon-strip vertex detector surrounding the $pp$ interaction region that allows $c$ and $b$ hadrons to be identified from their characteristically long flight distance; a tracking system that provides a measurement of the momentum, $p$, of charged particles; and two ring-imaging Cherenkov (RICH) detectors that are able to discriminate between different species of charged hadrons.
-The online trigger system, as described in Ref.~\cite{Aaij:2019uij}, consists of a hardware stage and a software stage.
-The hardware stage utilizes information from the calorimeter and muon systems, while the software stage performs a full event reconstruction.
+Photons, electrons and hadrons are identified by a calorimeter system consisting of scintillating-pad and preshower detectors, an electromagnetic and a hadronic calorimeter~\cite{LHCb-DP-2020-001}.
+Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers~\cite{Alves:2012ey}.
+The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage~\cite{LHCb-DP-2019-002}, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
 Simulation samples are generated using \bcvegpy implemented in \pythia~8~\cite{Sjostrand:2007gs,Chang:2003cq,Chang:2005hq,Wang:2012ah,Wu:2013pya} with a dedicated LHCb configuration~\cite{LHCb:2011dpk}.
 These samples play an important role in optimizing the event selection and estimating the selection efficiencies of signal decays.

 The $D$-meson candidates are reconstructed from their decays $\Dp \to \Km \pip \pip$, \mbox{$\Dstarp\to\Dz(\to\Km\pip)\pip$} and $\Dsp\to\Kp\Km\pip$, which have relatively large BFs.
 These $D$-meson candidates are subsequently combined with charged pions and kaons to form $\Bc$ candidates.
 The known $\BcBsPi$ decay, with $\Bs \to \Dsm(\to\Kp\Km\pip) \pip$, is used as a normalization channel, enabling measurements of the BF ratios